 Natalya was continuously successful in maintaining an upper hand during her arguments with Lomov because he was able to answer every query and present an argument defeating the one presented by Lomov.
 She argued about ownership of Oxen meadows and claimed that it is a matter of principle and not greed.
 She showed conviction and belief while arguing.

-When she argued about dogs, Natalya claimed that her dog was cheaper, was of better breed and could run faster.
-She never lost cool while presenting her arguments although Lomov started palpitating.
+When she argued about dogs, Natalya claimed that her dog was cheaper, was of a better breed, and could run faster.
+She never lost her cool while presenting her arguments although Lomov started palpitating.

 Answer ANY TWO of the following three questions in about 40-50 words each.
 (1 X 6 = 6)